bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 ```

 A popover which is opened programmatically via the 'show' property or by an event call can only be
 closed programmatically.
-Built-in triggers will work inadequatly, because trigger event will try to
+Built-in triggers will work inadequately, because trigger event will try to
 open the popover even though it is already opened.

 In the below example, when the first Popover is opened with the 'open' event, it will take two